MoTECH01111/WEBCHAT---SF--PRO/README.md

 # You will need to use to pip to install

-pip install Flask Flask-SQLAlchemy Flask-Bcrypt pycryptodome cryptography dont forget to create a VENV SO IT WILL RUN PERFECTLY FOR YOU
+pip install Flask Flask-SQLAlchemy Flask-Bcrypt pycryptodome cryptography

+Dont forget to create a VENV SO IT WILL RUN PERFECTLY FOR YOU